Joc Pederson Player Props: Giants vs. Reds

-Joc Pederson -- with a slugging percentage of .214 in his past 10 games (including no home runs) -- will be in action for the San Francisco Giants against the Cincinnati Reds, with Graham Ashcraft on the hill, on July 19 at 7:10 PM ET.
+Joc Pederson -- with a slugging percentage of .250 in his past 10 games (including no home runs) -- will be in action for the San Francisco Giants against the Cincinnati Reds, with Andrew Abbott on the mound, on July 20 at 12:35 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Reds.
+He had a one-hit performance in his most recent game (1-for-4) against the Reds.

 Joc Pederson Game Info & Props vs. the Reds